72 Comments

 Expand full comment

-Jeffrey, I think may writer-readers on Substack (a distinct community of its own, with connection to others) face this tension between reading on and off Substack, which is in some ways unique to the writer-reader.
+Jeffrey, I think many writer-readers on Substack (a distinct community of its own, with connection to others) face this tension between reading on and off Substack, which is in some ways unique to the writer-reader.
 I struggle with it.
 I've come to limit my Substack reading to maintain that greater connection to the outer world of literature at the scope I want.
 Yet I do value the community here very much and do want to add more of the talented writers I know are here to my more regular reading list.
 Thus, the tension.

 As to your question about the final shape or purpose of our reading, I've long found it in some of my very favorite lines of poetry you quote (so many of my favorite lines are from Auden): "it survives, /